Carol Cassella: Career

-Early career

-Immediately after college Carol worked for Prentice Hall Publishing Company in New York City before deciding to attend medical school.
+Cassella worked for Prentice Hall Publishing Company in New York City before deciding to attend medical school.

-Later career

-Carol is a practicing anesthesiologist in the Seattle area and also a published novelist.
+She is a practicing anesthesiologist in the Seattle area and also a published novelist.
 She was the founder of Mind to Mind, the literary section in Anesthesiology, the Journal of the American Society of Anesthesiology, and served as associate editor of the section from 2009 to 2016.
 She has been a Wall Street Journal Expert Panelist on Healthcare.
 She is also a founding member of Seattle7Writers, a non-profit supporting literacy and reading in the Pacific Northwest.
-Prior to writing fiction, Carol wrote medically centered articles for The Bill & Melinda Gates Foundation profiling their grant recipients working in low resource countries around the world.
-She published her first novel OXYGEN in 2008.
+Prior to writing fiction, she wrote medically centered articles for The Bill & Melinda Gates Foundation profiling their grant recipients working in low resource countries around the world.
+She published her first novel Oxygen in 2008.

 Medical career

-After completing her internal medicine residency at Virginia Mason Medical Center, Carol practiced primary care at Pacific Medical Center, SeaMar Community Clinic and Pike Market Community Clinic, with a special interest in cross-cultural medicine.
+After completing her internal medicine residency at Virginia Mason Medical Center, Cassella practiced primary care at Pacific Medical Center, SeaMar Community Clinic and Pike Market Community Clinic, with a special interest in cross-cultural medicine.
 In 1992 she began her residency in anesthesiology at Virginia Mason Medical Center and now works as a staff anesthesiologist in the Seattle area.
-Carol serves on the health care advisory committee for BOSIA, the Bainbridge Ometepe Sister Islands Association.
+She serves on the health care advisory committee for BOSIA, the Bainbridge Ometepe Sister Islands Association.
 BOSIA is a non-profit, non-partisan organization focused on people-to-people exchange between residents of Bainbridge Island in Washington State and Ometepe Island in Lake Nicaragua.
 She enjoys working as a volunteer for charitable medical trips working in low resource countries, including rural Costa Rica, Thailand, Indonesia, Nicaragua, Bhutan and Cuba.